NFTStackinfo/webly-landing/src/markdown/homepage-features/home-features.md

   - itemHeading: Protect your collection
     itemDescription: >
       With deploying your own Smart Contract, the control is in your hands.
-With a secure and reliable system only you have access to your codes
+With a secure and reliable system only you have access to your codes.
     itemImage: /assets/protect-your-collection.png
 ---